Germany

 Urban Diplomacy Exchange between Germany and the USA

 The Urban Diplomacy Exchange project serves to support, strengthen and appreciate municipal partnerships and the international networking of cities.
-At the beginning of 2022, the SKEW accompanied professional and local political exchange between German-US-American town partnerships.
+At the beginning of 2022, the SKEW accompanied professional and local political exchange within German-American town partnerships.

 Following the Trump administration's decision to pull the United States out of the Paris Agreement, numerous US cities and states have banded together to uphold the agreement.